Nigeria

 • Increased politicization of identity, past events or motives to engage in violence.

-• Lack of awareness and training on International Human Rights Law (IHRL) and International Humanitarian Law (IHL) for military forces, irregular forces and non-state armed groups.
+• Lack of awareness or training on International Human Rights Law (IHRL) and International Humanitarian Law (IHL) for military forces, irregular forces and non-state armed groups.

 NECESSARY ACTION:

-While the lack of adequate military protection for vulnerable populations needs to be urgently addressed, social initiatives and political reforms remain crucial for confronting the root causes of conflict, including poor governance, corruption, poverty, youth unemployment, environmental degradation and climate change.
+While the lack of adequate military protection for vulnerable populations needs to be urgently addressed, social initiatives and political reforms remain crucial for confronting the root causes of conflict, including poor governance, corruption, poverty – which has been exacerbated by the worst economic crisis in decades – youth unemployment, environmental degradation and climate change.
 Local peace commissions established to mediate inter-communal tensions and build early warning systems, such as those in Adamawa, Kaduna and Plateau states, need to be duplicated in other high-risk regions.
-The federal government and state authorities must improve coordination to develop a common strategy that addresses ongoing protection issues.
+The federal government and state authorities must better coordinate efforts and develop a common strategy that addresses ongoing protection issues.

-Utilizing the Economic Community of West African States’ Early Warning System, the government should increase police and military deployments to vulnerable areas while ensuring strict adherence to IHL and IHRL during operations.
-The government also needs to urgently reform the security sector, including by incorporating IHL and IHRL into all military and police training, and ensure accountability for human rights violations.
+The government should utilize the Economic Community of West African States’ Early Warning System to increase police and military deployments in vulnerable areas.
+The government also needs to urgently reform the security sector, including by incorporating IHL and IHRL into all military and police training.

-The government of Nigeria needs to investigate all attacks against civilians and hold perpetrators of atrocity crimes accountable.
+All attacks against civilians must be investigated and perpetrators of atrocity crimes and human rights violations held accountable.
 The Chief Prosecutor of the ICC must immediately request authorization to open an investigation into alleged crimes committed by armed extremist groups and government security forces.

 GET INVOLVED